ilifu/ilifu_user_docs/docs/data/data_management.md

 `/idia/` - the base directory for all IDIA related projects.

 `/idia/projects/` - project specific directories.
 These directories are for sharing data and resources within project groups.
-Data products, intermediate data and project specific resources, such as script or software containers, are stored here.
+Project archive data, data products, intermediate data and project specific resources, such as script or software containers, are stored here.

 `/idia/raw/` - raw data (read-only data) is stored here.
 Raw data, from SARAO is moved into access controlled project directories within `/idia/raw/`.
 This data is retrievable from SARAO and therefore will not be included in backup procedures.